eberban/eberban/books/refgram/src/logic/sentences.md

   Note that the definition doesn't use the global context argument, and instead uses the context argument provided by the sentence using this predicate.

+  Definitions may refer to the word they define.
+A recursive definition denotes what its body can derive in finitely many steps; what it can neither derive nor refute is unknown.

 - __oni__ (capturing definition): Same as __on__ but captures the current global context.
 The implicit context argument is ignored.